Supported ICs

 Wi-Fi R-Mesh Capacity

-The diagram below illustrates an example where the capacity is 4.
+The Wi-Fi R-Mesh topology diagram illustrates an example where the capacity is 4.
+Each root node can support up to 4 child nodes regardless of the topology.

-Topology 0: All four nodes are directly connected to the root node
+Topology 0: All child nodes are directly connected to the root node.

-Topology 3: The four nodes form a 4-hop network
+Topology 3: The four nodes form a 4-hop linear network.

-Can also be any intermediate topology between Topology 0 and Topology 3
+Can also be any other topologies between Topology 0 and Topology 3

 Wi-Fi R-Mesh NAT (R-NAT)